orangeloaf/nebelung/README.md

 -- winsock2.h copied from gcc/include to tinycc/include
 - "unknown constraint t" bug in math.h
 -- fix to i386-asm.c, [patch found here](https://lists.nongnu.org/archive/html/tinycc-devel/2014-08/msg00024.html)

+# Building with gcc

+Although building with TinyCC is the goal, building with gcc should also be supported.

+For Windows users, MinGW + MSYS is a good setup for this.